Trintellix Patient Medication Guide

 - nausea or vomiting

 - muscle stiffness or tightness

 - abnormal bleeding or bruising.
-BRINTELLIX may increase your risk of bleeding or bruising, especially if you take the blood thinner warfarin (Coumadin®, Jantoven®), a non-steroidal anti-inflammatory drug (NSAID), or aspirin.
+TRINTELLIX may increase your risk of bleeding or bruising, especially if you take the blood thinner warfarin (Coumadin®, Jantoven®), a nonsteroidal anti-inflammatory drug (NSAID), or aspirin.

 - hypomania (manic episodes).
 Symptoms of manic episodes include: